What is Tow and Go™?

 Operations & Funding

 The Houston-Galveston Area Council manages the Gulf Coast Regional Tow and Go Program through funding provided by the Federal Highway Administration and the Texas Department of Transportation.
-Initial participants in the program include the City of Houston, Harris County, and representatives from the towing industry that operate out of Houston TranStar.
+Participants in the program include the City of Houston, Harris County, Bellaire, Jersey Village, La Porte, Humble, and representatives from the towing industry that operate out of Houston TranStar.